 B hrigu Lake is one of those treks you wonder why you haven’t heard about sooner.
 It is a trek that not only has some of the best views of meadows and the Himalayan range but is a perfect trail for beginners or first-time trekkers.

 For the first-time Himalayan trekker, this gem of a monsoon trek may not immediately jump to mind.
 Kedarkantha and Deoriatal-Chandrashila seem to be cemented as the two most popular options for first-timers.
-But don’t discount Bhrigu Lake so quickly.
+But don’t discount the Bhrigu Lake Trek for beginners so quickly.

 I’ll put down why it’s the perfect choice for your first Himalayan trek:

 If you’re worried that you’ll be tired before your trek even begins, then Bhrigu Lake is the trek for you.